Most Secure File Sharing Options for Enterprise & Compliance

 The consequences of not using encryption for file sharing can be severe.
 Without encryption, files are vulnerable to interception and unauthorized access.
 This means that sensitive information contained within the file could be accessed or stolen by malicious actors.
 Additionally, if files are not encrypted, then any changes made to the file during transmission have the potential to corrupt or damage it.
 Not only can this lead to data loss, but it could also potentially cause malicious damage to other systems.
 Finally, without encryption, companies and organizations could be in violation of various industry or governmental regulations, resulting in hefty fines or other legal action.

-Kiteworks file sharing capabilities give you security and ease of use across four priorities:
+Kiteworks secure file sharing capabilities give you security and ease of use across four priorities:

-1. Security and Compliance: Kiteworks file sharing and cloud services use industry-standard encryption usable in almost any regulatory situation.
-This includes integrated cloud services to share files in VDRs or through secure cloud and secure email sharing.
-These services offer services to support stringent compliance demands for file access and protection on top of useful features like automation and analytics.
+1. Security and Compliance: Kiteworks’ secure file sharing uses industry-standard encryption usable in almost any use case.
+This includes sharing files in VDRs or through secure cloud and secure email sharing.
+These capabilities also support stringent compliance demands for file access and protection on top of useful features like automation and analytics.

 2. Automation: Workflow streamlining and automatic notifications are a critical part of enterprise workflows, and Kiteworks automates common tasks like uploads, downloads, and commenting/logging/reporting.
 Also includes record keeping as part of automatic compliance processes for regulatory protocols like FedRAMP.